 Environmental deterioration is another salient, lesser-understood factor undergirding Iran's domestic unrest.
-Although environmental considerations are rarely the explicit causal factor behind protests, they act as a force multiplier; an added combustible ingredient on top of the Iranian citizens' social, political, and economic grievances.
-Lack of drinking or agricultural water is a potent symbol of the government's failure to provide the most basic of services to the Iranian people.
-According to Nikahang Kowsar in an in-person interview, around 85% of the demonstrations since the resumption of protests have taken place in areas hit by drought and water shortages due to excessive damming, and many of these demonstrations have been among the most violent examples of unrest.
+Although environmental considerations are rarely the explicit cause for protests, they act as a force multiplier-an added combustible ingredient on top of the Iranian citizens' social, political, and economic grievances.
+Lack of drinking or agricultural water is a potent symbol of the government's failure to provide the most basic of services to its people.
+According to Nikahang Kowsar in an in-person interview, around 85 percent of the demonstrations since the resumption of protests, in 2019, have taken place in areas hit by drought and water shortages due to excessive damming, and many of these demonstrations have been among the most violent examples of unrest.

-In January 2018, for example, Iranian security forces clashed with protestors in Qahderijan, a city close to Isfahan over water rights.
-Protestors threw Molotov cocktails at a police station, leading security forces to open fire, killing at least five.
+In January 2018, for example, Iranian security forces clashed with protesters in Qahderijan, a city close to Isfahan over water rights.
+Protesters threw Molotov cocktails at a police station, leading security forces to open fire, killing at least five.

-In July 2018, the regime quelled four days of demonstrations in Khorramshahr, a majority-Arab city in the oil-rich Khuzestan province bordering Iraq, by escalating from using tear gas to disperse the protestors to employing live fire, reportedly killing four.
+In July 2018, the regime quelled four days of demonstrations in Khorramshahr, a majority-Arab city in the oil-rich Khuzestan province bordering Iraq, by escalating from using tear gas to disperse the protesters to employing live fire, reportedly killing four.
 The protests centered on the lack of desalinated water for drinking and agriculture due to the regime's mismanagement, which had exacerbated local drought conditions.

-In August 2018, protests broke out against the IRGC in Marivan, a city in Iranian Kurdistan, after the IRGC reportedly set wildfires in order to drive out Kurdish peshmerga.
-Four environmental activists died fighting the blazes, triggering demonstrations featuring thousands of protestors.
+In August 2018, protests broke out against the IRGC in Marivan, a city in Iranian Kurdistan, after the IRGC reportedly set wildfires in order to drive out Kurdish peshmerga forces.
+Four environmental activists died fighting the blazes, triggering demonstrations featuring thousands of protesters.

-It should be noted that Iranian environmental activists and protestors do not always function as a unified bloc and are frequently concerned primarily with local concerns rather than focused on the larger picture of the regime's environmental mismanagement.
-This has led to tensions between activists in different provinces fighting over rights of certain rivers and their sources.
-For example, activists in Isfahan province fighting to save the Zayandeh Roud River call for water to be transferred from the Karun basin and the Gavkhuni wetland, which has virtually dried up, pitting activists with conflicting interests against each other.
-The regime has encouraged and exploited such discord as part of a divide-and-conquer strategy, as it keeps Iranian activists focused on their own provincial concerns rather than the bigger picture of the regime's mismanagement.
+Iranian environmental activists and protesters do not always function as a unified bloc and are frequently concerned primarily with local issues, instead of the larger picture of the regime's environmental mismanagement.
+This has led to tensions between activists in different provinces fighting over the rights of certain rivers and their sources.
+For example, activists in Isfahan province fighting to save the Zayandeh Roud River call for water to be transferred from the Karun basin and the Gavkhuni wetland, which has virtually dried up, pitting environmentalists with conflicting interests against each other.
+The regime has encouraged and exploited such discord as part of a divide-and-conquer strategy.